whermany/mirror-validation-protocol/Game Lexicon.md

-# The Game Lexicon
-# Sample Repository Structure
+# The Game Lexicon<br/>Sample Repository Structure

 ## Overview
 This lexicon is a sample catalog that outlines various strategic language patterns embedded in human communication.
 These patterns underpin what everyone knows colloquially as "The Game."
 These patterns represent zero-sum communication designed to gain advantage, avoid accountability, or control narratives.